manuth/MarkdownConverter/README.md

 }
 ```

+## Third Party Markdown Extensions
+If you want to use third party markdown-extensions in your documents (such as the [Markdown Preview Mermaid Support], [Markdown Footnote] or [Markdown Emoji]), you might want to install the extensions of your choice and enable the `markdownConverter.Parser.SystemParserEnabled` setting which makes `MarkdownConverter` use VSCode's built-in `markdown-it` parser with all markdown extensions enabled.

 ## Settings
 This is a list of the most important settings.
 To see all of them, install the extension and have a look into the settings-dialogue of vscode.